 If asbestos is not disturbed or damaged (so that particulates can get into the air), then it is not hazardous.
 Removing asbestos (also called asbestos abatement) can be hazardous because of the particulates that get into the air during the removal.

 Some of the things that are done to reduce the inhalation risk during removal include blocking off the removal area from other areas with plastic sheets and duct tape, wetting down the asbestos (this is very important and minimizes the particulates in the air), using special HEPA vacuum cleaners, etc. Asbestos abatement workers wear coveralls, boots, gloves and respirators.
 All of the wet asbestos materials are double sealed in labeled plastic bags for disposal.
-This information for homeowners has a general overview of how an asbestos abatement is done and should give you a general idea of whether the workers are following proper procedures: Asbestos Removal Procedures for Home Owners.
+This information for homeowners has a general overview of how an asbestos abatement is done and should give you a general idea of whether the workers are following proper procedures: Asbestos Removal, Handling, and Disposal Guidance for Homeowners .

 If the asbestos removal is done properly, then you should not come into contact with asbestos fibers.
 If you have doubts about whether the removal is being done properly, contact (in the US) OSHA or the EPA.